AdaoG0n/42_Born2beroot/README.md

 **Rules** ➔ [🇵🇹](https://github.com/AdaoG0n/42_Born2beroot/blob/main/WHATtoDOpt.md) [🏴󠁧󠁢󠁥󠁮󠁧󠁿](https://github.com/AdaoG0n/42_Born2beroot/blob/main/WHATtoDO_eng.md)

-Overview
+### Overview
 Born2beRoot is a project designed for students at the 42 school, aimed at providing practical experience in setting up and managing a Linux server.
 This project emphasizes the importance of virtualization, specifically using VirtualBox, to create a functional environment for learning system administration.
 Objectives

-Virtual Machine Setup: Students will install a minimal version of Debian or CentOS as the operating system.
+### Virtual Machine Setup: Students will install a minimal version of Debian or CentOS as the operating system.
-* User Management: Configuration of user accounts and permissions, including the setup of sudo for administrative tasks.
+* **User Management:** Configuration of user accounts and permissions, including the setup of sudo for administrative tasks.
-* Service Installation: Installation of essential services such as SSH, firewall (UFW), and database management systems (like MariaDB).
+* **Service Installation:** Installation of essential services such as SSH, firewall (UFW), and database management systems (like MariaDB).
-* Script Automation: Development of scripts to automate installation and configuration processes.
+* **Script Automation:** Development of scripts to automate installation and configuration processes.

-Key Features
+### Key Features

-* Virtualization: Utilize VirtualBox to simulate a server environment.
+* **Virtualization:** Utilize VirtualBox to simulate a server environment.
-* Security Practices: Implement security measures including SSH configuration and user access controls.
+* **Security Practices:** Implement security measures including SSH configuration and user access controls.
-* Resource Management: Learn to manage limited disk space effectively while maintaining system functionality.
+* **Resource Management:** Learn to manage limited disk space effectively while maintaining system functionality.

-Getting Started
-To begin with the Born2beRoot project:

-* Set up VirtualBox and create a new virtual machine.
-* Install the chosen Linux distribution.
-* Follow the guidelines for configuring necessary services and user accounts.

 This repository serves as a documentation and resource hub for all related scripts, configurations, and project requirements.